 Acute intestinal obstruction accounts for ~1–3% of all hospitalizations and a quarter of all urgent or emergent general surgery admissions.
 Approximately 80% of cases involve the small bowel, and about one-third of these patients show evidence of significant ischemia.
 The mortality rate for patients with strangulation who are operated on within 24–30 h of the onset of symptoms is ~8% but triples shortly thereafter.

 Extrinsic diseases most commonly cause mechanical obstruction of the small intestine.
 In the United States and Europe, almost all cases are caused by postoperative adhesions, carcinomatosis, or herniation of the anterior abdominal wall.
 Carcinomatosis most often originates from the ovary, pancreas, stomach, or colon, although rarely, metastasis from distant organs like the breast and skin can occur.
-Adhesions are responsible for the majority of cases of early postoperative obstruction that require ...
+Adhesions are responsible for the majority of cases of early postoperative obstruction that require intervention.
+It ...